 From honest dialogues to virtual educational events, San Diego companies are making strides every day toward building more diverse and inclusive workplaces.
 And while Black History Month is just one of many opportunities to celebrate and honor Black history and experiences, we’re especially proud to highlight the work regional companies and experts are doing during February.

-Here's how four San Diego companies are educating, celebrating, and honoring during Black History Month:
+Here’s how four San Diego companies educated, celebrated, and honored during Black History Month:

 At Lytx, in honor of Black History Month, the team included elements of celebration, education and support.
-Lytx is hosting a fireside chat with Professor Alvin Bernard Tillerman, Ph.D., to discuss Black History Month's significance.
-Together, they'll learn how to contribute through allyship to advance DE&I efforts at Lytx.
+Lytx hosted a fireside chat with Professor Alvin Bernard Tillerman, Ph.D., to discuss Black History Month’s significance.
+Together, they learned how to contribute through allyship to advance DE&I efforts at Lytx.

 To further dialogue, employees were invited to watch “A Most Beautiful Thing,” a documentary chronicling the first Black high school rowing team in the U.S. Employees were able to join a virtual discussion with the film director and one of the protagonists.

-The Lytx team is supporting local communities by encouraging patronization of Black-owned businesses.
-A list for each Lytx location site includes crowd-sourced suggestions from employees.
+The Lytx team supported local communities by encouraging patronization of Black-owned businesses.
+A list for each Lytx location site included crowd-sourced suggestions from employees.

-Throughout the month, Lytx is continuing education by sharing short bios of lesser-known Black inventors and civic leaders.
+Throughout the month, Lytx continued education by sharing short bios of lesser-known Black inventors and civic leaders.
 Lastly, Lytx provided Zoom backgrounds for employees to use during their virtual meetings.